Skip to main content

 Our research into nuclear materials and thermal fluids, which are used to cool reactors and transfer heat, also applies to fusion.

-UW-Madison’s eminence in fusion energy and plasma physics research dates to the 1960s—and we’re proud to carry that legacy forward.
+UW-Madison’s eminence in fusion energy and plasma physics research dates to the 1960s.
+With more than 580 PhD graduates to date, we’re proud to carry that legacy forward.

-Our researchers continue to study the fundamental science at work in fusion reactors, where plasma, the ionized gas that acts as the fuel and produces energy, flows.
+Our researchers continue to study the fundamental science at work in future fusion pilot plants, where plasma, the ionized gas that acts as the fuel and produces energy, is confined.
 Through partnerships spanning the globe, Badger nuclear engineers work with some of the world’s largest fusion experiments.

 But we’re also engineering the technologies to help make fusion energy a reality.
 Two groups of faculty have launched fusion companies, both aiming to bring commercial reactors to the market.